 About the theme

-JN Tata Endowment for Higher Education
+The Jamsetjee Nusserwanjee Tata Endowment for The Higher Education Of Indians (Established in 1892)

-Based on needs, this scheme offers partial assistance to college and school-going students towards their fees.
+Based on needs, this scheme offers partial assistance to college (till graduation – except engineering stream) and school-going (STD VIII onwards) students towards their fees.

-- Students should apply for the current academic year ie, for the AY 2019-2020
+- Students should apply for the current academic year i.e., for the AY 2021-2022.

 - Student should have secured at least a pass class in their previous examination (ATKT students are not eligible to apply)

-- A maximum of two children from the same family can apply
+- A maximum of two children from the same family can apply.